What is CBE?

 What is a competency, exactly?
 It is the capacity to apply skills, knowledge, or abilities to a real-world situation.
 It’s more than theoretical knowledge, a learning outcome, or a skill by itself.
 If a competency is mastered, it means the student has a knowledge or skill and that they have demonstrated they know to use it — often in a real-world context.

 Our students learn to plan, direct, and coordinate the operations of organizations, including formulating processes, managing daily operations, overseeing financial management, and planning the use of materials and human resources.

 In most CBE programs, students must master a series of competencies to pass a course.
-College for America, however, does away with the course structure entirely.
+Direct assessment competency-based education, however, does away with the course structure entirely.
 Instead, students complete multiple projects that will demonstrate mastery of the necessary competencies.
 These projects range from writing papers that demonstrate research and analysis to working through simulations of real-world, career-based problems that allow students to practice the application of skills and knowledge.

 Rather than focusing just on what academics believe a class should contain, the projects are based on market research and input from industry leaders, in combination with academic experts.
 The result is a graduate who has engaged in real-world tasks and can demonstrate the competencies employers in today’s complex workplaces demand.

 These projects make up the 20 goals required to earn an associate and another 20 goals for a bachelor’s.
 For example, the goal “Examine Ethical Perspectives” includes a series of projects designed for the learner to understand important figures, traditions and concepts in moral philosophy as well as the analysis, critique and construction of ethical arguments.